tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 {{<note>}}
 Right now, we don't need to export the constructors of `AST` in order to make the stage.
-The stages we'll add in the next parts will be working with the details of the syntax tree, so we will be needing to export its constructors, as well as the other data types we'll add in this part.
+The stages we'll add in the next parts *will* be working with the details of the syntax tree, so we'll need to export its constructors, as well as the other data types we'll add in this part.
 {{</note>}}